 If the home being sold has a failed septic system and would fail inspection, the homeowner can bypass the expense/inspection process by completing and submitting an 'Agreement to Upgrade a Septic System or Connect to Sewer

 form instead.
-(Please note that if you do connect to the sewer system, your septic tank will need to be abandoned by a Gloucester-permitted installer; the installer take out an Application to Abandon Septic System, will crush the tank, fill with stone, submit photos or have the Health Agent witness), etc.
+(Please note that if you do connect to the sewer system, your septic tank will need to be abandoned by a Gloucester-permitted installer; the installer will take out an Application to Abandon Septic System, will crush the tank, fill with stone, submit photos or have the Health Agent witness), etc.

 For more information, see